Yessha-bapna/AI-Vision/README.md

 ## 🖼️ Step 5: Prepare Known Faces

 - Place images of criminals or known people in `Backend/known_faces/`.
 - You can also upload PDFs or images via the frontend to auto-extract faces.
+- Faces will be saved automatically into the gallery.

 ---